canonical/snapcraft/docs/upload-your-snap.md

 *   `stable` is what most users will consume and as the name suggests, should be your most polished, stable and tested versions.
 Snaps in this channel appear in user searches.
-*   `candidate` is used to vet uploads that should require no further code changes before moving to stable.
+*   `candidate` is used to vet releases that should require no further code changes before moving to stable.
 *   `beta` is used to provide preview releases of semi-stable changes.
 Snaps requiring the `devmode` flag to work are allowed in this channel.